drdv/drdv.github.io/src/blog/posts/202511-make-double-colon-rules.md

 > which prerequisite files caused the update, and such cases are rare.

-This might be true when the target is a real file but in the context of `.PHONY` targets (where the side-effect is the intended effect), double-colon rules provide a useful mechanism that let me let `Make` do its job.
+This might be true when the target is a real file but in the context of `.PHONY` targets (where the side-effect is the intended effect), double-colon rules seem to provide a useful mechanism that let me let `Make` do its job.

 And another quote from the docs: